 STEP 2: Seek advice - give the electronic devise immediately to the DSL.
 Report your concerns following our normal child protection procedures.
+If you have viewed the images then tell the DSL at the time of reporting.

-CONCERNING FACTORS THAT DSLS SHOULD LOOK OUT FOR:
+CONCERNING FACTORS THAT DSLs SHOULD LOOK OUT FOR:

-- ✓ Is there a significant age difference between the sender/receiver? - ✓ Is there any external coercion involved or encouragement beyond the sender/receiver? - Do you recognise the child as more vulnerable than usual i.e. at risk?
-Is the image of a severe or extreme nature? - ✓ Is the situation isolated or has the image been more widely distributed? - ✓ Have these children been involved in a sexting incident before? - Are there other circumstances relating to either sender or recipient that may add cause for concern i.e. difficult home circumstances?
+- Is there a significant age difference between the sender/receiver? - Is there any external coercion involved or encouragement beyond the sender/receiver? - ✓ Do you recognise the child as more vulnerable than usual i.e. at risk?
+Is the image of a severe or extreme nature? - ✓ Is the situation isolated or has the image been more widely distributed? - Have these children been involved in a sexting incident before? - Are there other circumstances relating to either sender or recipient that may add cause for concern i.e. difficult home circumstances?